 To reach a goal, we must have a clear target.
 When we produce products for people, the right target is based on an understanding of what those people value.
 Of course, customer value isn’t the only consideration.
 The goals of the business are a critical driver as we determine how to best serve a set of customers.

 The Revealing Reality phase culminates with a vision for the experience that a product or business unit will deliver to provide value to customers, and produces ideas for products or services that will resonate.
-It is a close friend to business and product strategy, and is both informed by and an input to them.
+It is related to business and product strategy, and is both informed by and an input to them.
 Findings from this phase have changed product approaches and go-to-market strategies for a variety of Fortune 500 clients.